niranjannandams99-droid/Python-Projects/01_Zomato_Bangalore_Analysis/README.md

-> **📈 Insight:** Several emerging and mid-density locations score high on the opportunity index — high demand with relatively fewer restaurants.
-These are prime candidates for new restaurant openings.
+> **📈 Insight:** Rajarajeshwari Nagar is a goldmine — very high demand relative to competition.
+West Bangalore and Central Bangalore are secondary opportunities.
+These are the data-backed answers to "Where should you open a restaurant?"

 ---